 Amy Baughcum, PhD, Associate Director, Pediatric Psychology Track

 Cami Winkelspecht, PhD, Associate Director, Clinical Child Track

 Barbara Mackinaw-Koons, PhD, Associate Director, IDD Track

-Jennifer Cass, PhD, ABPP/CN, Associate Director, Neuropsychology Track
+Jennifer Cass, PhD, ABPP, Associate Director, Neuropsychology Track